zendrive/docs/api/api_endpoints.rst

     "daily_driving_behavior[i].event_rating.hard_brake_rating", "Average hard brake rating across all drivers in the fleet on this particular date."
     "daily_driving_behavior[i].event_rating.phone_use_rating", "Average phone use rating across all drivers in the fleet on this particular date."
     "daily_driving_behavior[i].event_rating.rapid_acceleration_rating", "Average rapid acceleration rating across all drivers in the fleet on this particular date."
+    "daily_driving_behavior[i].event_rating.hard_turn_rating", "Average hard turn rating across all drivers in the fleet on this particular date."
     "daily_driving_behavior[i].event_rating.overspeeding_rating", "Average overspeeding rating across all drivers in the fleet on this particular date."

 Sample Response